 import * as vertexBuffer from "./vertex_buffer.js";

-Declare the SimpleShader as an object by using JavaScript’s class declaration.
+Declare the SimpleShader as a JavaScript class.

 class SimpleShader { … }

+Note The “…” represents details of the implementation to be discussed subsequently.

-Define the object’s constructor within the SimpleShader to load, compile, and link the shaders into a program and to create a reference for loading from the WebGL vertex buffer for drawing.
+Define the constructor within the SimpleShader class to load, compile, and link the vertex and fragment shaders into a program and to create a reference to the aVertexPosition attribute in the vertex shader for loading the square vertex positions from the WebGL vertex buffer for drawing.

 constructor(vertexShaderID, fragmentShaderID) {